theforeman/foreman_ansible/README.md

 ### Devs

-Send a POST request to /api/v2/hosts/facts with the format you can see [in the API docs](http://theforeman.org/api/1.9/apidoc/v2/hosts/facts.html).
+The callback sends a POST request to /api/v2/hosts/facts with the format you can see [in the API docs](http://theforeman.org/api/1.9/apidoc/v2/hosts/facts.html).

-Facts must contain the output of `ansible -m setup $HOSTNAME`, plus a '_type' and '_timestamp' top level keys.
+Facts must contain the output of `ansible -m setup $HOSTNAME`, plus a '_type' and '_timestamp' keys.
 You can see an example on test/fixtures/sample_facts.json in this repository.

 After that request, you should have a host registered in Foreman with the Ansible facts.
 It takes into account some facter and ohai facts if these are available on the system as well.